Forty-two years with IBM as:

 Benefits of putting my experience and passion for auditing to work:

 experience as a developer and programmer and my realization of the consequences of not having adequate controls, placed me in a position to become a valued auditor and effective teacher

 my enthusiasm was the foundation of a book I published in 2007 on auditing Information Technology, titled "IT Governance: The Only Thing Worse than No Control is the Illusion of Control."

 both my experience and book are unique attributes of the IAE program

 Adjunct Professor at Kean University in New Jersey:

-serving as adjunct profesor for the last three years following IBM retirement
+serving as adjunct professor for the last eight years following IBM retirement

 teaching auditing to both undergraduate and graduate students